 The Dell XPS 15 ticks pretty much every box when it comes to what we want from a laptop.
 The end result is that the Dell XPS 15 (2020) is about as close to perfect as a laptop can get and one of the best Dell laptops to date; there's really not a lot we can fault it for.
 It's got some of the latest, and best, mobile tech from Intel, and can even be configured with a discrete GPU, making it adept at images and as for video editing software, and even a spot of light gaming.

 It also features one of the finest designs we've seen in a laptop, and is arguably the most stylish Windows 10 laptop on the market right now.
 Battery life is also phenomenal, and the price, while high, isn't that bad considering what you get.
 If the 15-inch screen is a little too big, then the Dell XPS 13 (also on this list) is worth considering, as is the MacBook Air above.

 Read the full review: Dell XPS 15 (2020)

-The HP Spectre x360 2-in-1 laptop has had a big refresh for 2020, and the boost in specs, with 10th-generation Intel Core processors and Intel Iris Plus graphics, along with the impeccable 2-in-1 design and pristine gem-cut chassis, means that the new version has a well-deserved spot towards the top of our best laptops list.
+The HP Spectre x360 2-in-1 laptop had a big refresh, and the boost in specs, with 10th-generation Intel Core processors and Intel Iris Plus graphics, along with the impeccable 2-in-1 design and pristine gem-cut chassis, means that the new version has a well-deserved spot towards the top of our best laptops list.

-HP has been on a roll of late, with the excellent HP Elite Dragonfly also appearing high in our best laptops list (you'll find it a few places below), but when it comes to build quality, design and pure performance, the HP Spectre x360 (2020) is easily one of the best 13-inch laptops you can buy right now in 2020, rivalled only by the excellent MacBook Air (M1, 2020), which is at the top of this guide.
+HP has been on a roll of late, with the excellent HP Elite Dragonfly also appearing high in our best laptops list (you'll find it a few places below), but when it comes to build quality, design and pure performance, the HP Spectre x360 (2020) is easily one of the best 13-inch laptops you can buy right now in 2021, rivalled only by the excellent MacBook Air (M1, 2020), which is at the top of this best laptop guide.

 While it's certainly pricey, you're getting some excellent extras, such as formidable security features and Bang & Olufsen speakers.
 If you care about aesthetics as much as you do performance and overall quality, this is the laptop for you.